seanbreckenridge/mal-unapproved/README.md

 ### mal-unapproved

-Sinatra site that serves the output to [`mal_id_cache --unapproved json`](https://github.com/seanbreckenridge/mal-id-cache)
+A Sinatra website that serves the output of [`mal_id_cache --unapproved json`](https://github.com/seanbreckenridge/mal-id-cache)

-`cache_loop.sh`, which keeps the json cache file up to date and this server is run with [screen](https://www.gnu.org/software/screen/), see [here](https://github.com/seanbreckenridge/vps/blob/master/restart#L38-L50).
+Consisnts of `cache_loop.sh`, which keeps the json cache file up to date and the server, which is run with [screen](https://www.gnu.org/software/screen/), see [here](https://github.com/seanbreckenridge/vps/blob/master/restart).

 ##### Install/Run: